durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 As the datagenetics blogpost concludes, a really good battleship algorithm would be one which takes in the current state of the board -- the squares where it sees a ship, the squares where it sees ocean, and the squares it has not attacked yet -- and uses it to determine the probability that each unattacked square has a ship on it.
 It then goes through those unattacked squares, and chooses the most probable one to be its next target.

-This is a pretty trivial statement.
-Essentially it is saying: "The best battleship algorithm is the one which has the most accurate understanding of the opponents board".
+This is a pretty dumb greedy algorithm, so I'm not totally sure its optimal -- it's conceivable that the optimal algorithm might also target squares based on which one maximally informs it about the positions of ships (some kind of explore vs exploit issue).
+But this is precisely the kind of question I don't want to think about here.

 The hard part is generating a function from board state to probabilities.
-The first 'dumb' answer that comes to mind to solve this would be the Monte Carlo algorithm.
+The first 'dumb' answer that comes to mind to solve this would be to just use Monte Carlo.

 Under a Monte Carlo algorithm, I start with my partially explored board, where every unexplored square has a value of zero.
 I then place the ships that remain undiscovered in some random configuration such that they fit.
 I record where the ships were, adding 1/N to the value of each square they occupy, and remove the ships.
 If I do this whole process N>>1 times, I should get a pretty good probability function telling me how likely each square is to have a ship on it.